Skip to contents

 This function can take a number of arguments, but the most important one is ‘where’, which is the path to the folder where your FASTQ files are located.

-For demonstration purposes, it’s been set to the relative path of the the example FASTQ files that are included with the package:
+For demonstration purposes, it’s been set to the relative path of the example FASTQ files that are included with the package:

 library(micro4R)